Developer-Ahmed-Ayman-khedr/AC-Control/README.md

 Things you can do with this system

-- Temprature Check.
+- Temperature Check.
 - Cooling.
 - Heating.
-- Buttons to increase and decrease the temprature.
+- Buttons to increase and decrease the temperature.
 - Send the user set temp to the user using UART.
 - Off option tho stop working after 5 seconds.